asbah-amjad/WebDev2-Architecting/documentation.md

 ### Structure

 Server B is dockerized just like other parts of application.
 In server B, _rabbit-utils_ is for sending and receiving order in the queues of RabbitMq and preparation of order is performed in the _app_ directory.

+The server B doesn't follow any patterns particularly, it has only extended the given files by adding:

+- separating action to `app/prepareOrder.js` allows extensibility if `doWork` -function in `rabbit-utils` is changed.
+- application (ports, hosts etc...) configuration is put to `settings.js`.
+The `enums.js` is a file to keep constants like in frontend, ideally with a file watcher that would synchronize them.

 ## Conclusion